-- o For publicly traded companies in the U.S., CECP staff will find and enter these numbers for you.
+- These fields can be left blank. - For publicly traded companies in the U.S., CECP staff will find and enter these numbers for you.
 Publicly traded companies report this information in annual 10-K filings with the SEC.
 Such filings, along with annual corporate reports, can typically be found on a company's website in an "Investor Relations" section.
-CECP retrieves these numbers systematically through the Bloomberg Professional service (also known as the Bloomberg Terminal) to ensure consistent reporting. - o If your company is privately held or headquartered outside of the U.S., these figures can be obtained through your company's finance department.

-- Enter the full dollar amount (including all zeros, but not cents). - o Convert all financial figures to U.S. dollars by using the conversion rate listed in your company's annual report or as of the last day of the Fiscal Year. - o In their annual reports and filings, many companies do not distinguish domestic revenues (or domestic pre-tax profits) from international revenues (or international pre-tax profits).
-If a breakdown is not available, enter totals in the "consolidated" field. - Negative revenues and negative pre-tax profits should be recorded with a negative sign.
+CECP retrieves these numbers systematically through the Bloomberg Professional service (also known as the Bloomberg Terminal) to ensure consistent reporting. - If your company is privately held or headquartered outside of the U.S., these figures can be obtained through your company's finance department. - Enter the full dollar amount (including all zeros, but not cents). - Convert all financial figures to U.S. dollars by using the conversion rate listed in your company's annual report or as of the last day of the Fiscal Year. - Negative revenues and negative pre-tax profits should be recorded with a negative sign.
 However, as a result, the system will be unable to perform certain calculations-such as Total Giving as a Percentage of Revenue/Pre-Tax Profit-for your company.